-The lab is interested in signal transduction pathways regulating different aspects of myogenesis and formation/maintenance of neuromuscular synapses.
+The lab is interested in signal transduction pathways regulating different aspects of muscle stem cells, myogenesis and formation/maintenance of neuromuscular synapses.

 Selected Previous Work